ChangeGamer

 Local / dev runtimes

 Ollama (MIT, ollama.com) — the simplest way to run open-weight models locally.
 CLI and REST API (OpenAI-compatible at http://localhost:11434/v1).
-One command to pull and run a model; handles quantization, GPU detection, and memory management automatically. macOS, Linux, Windows. v0.22.1 (April 2026).
-On Apple Silicon, Ollama is migrating its inference backend to MLX (announced March 2026, currently in preview).
+One command to pull and run a model; handles quantization, GPU detection, and memory management automatically. macOS, Linux, Windows. v0.31.2 (July 2026).
+On Apple Silicon, Ollama runs on an MLX-based inference backend by default as of v0.30.0 (May 2026) — promoted from the March 2026 preview; falls back to the llama.cpp Metal backend automatically below 32GB unified memory.

 llama.cpp (MIT, github.com/ggml-org/llama.cpp) — the foundational C/C++ LLM inference library.
 Introduced the GGUF model format (all weights + metadata in one portable file).
 Runs on CPU (with SIMD optimization), NVIDIA GPUs, AMD GPUs, Apple Silicon Metal, and edge hardware.
 Supports 1.5-bit through 8-bit quantization.
 Grammar-based constrained generation (GBNF) for structured outputs (see /resources/reliable-tool-calling).
 Ships an OpenAI-compatible HTTP server.
 The engine inside LM Studio and the predecessor to many production stacks.

 LM Studio (lmstudio.ai) — cross-platform GUI application (macOS, Windows, Linux) that wraps llama.cpp and MLX backends behind a model browser, chat interface, and OpenAI-compatible local server.
-Supports running GGUF and MLX models simultaneously. v0.4.0 (January 2026) added parallel requests with continuous batching and a headless server mode.
+Supports running GGUF and MLX models simultaneously. v0.4.0 (January 2026) added parallel requests with continuous batching and a headless server mode; v0.4.15 (June 2026) added full multi-GPU tensor parallelism for CUDA.
 Free for personal use.
 Best fit: dev and prototyping; not designed for multi-tenant production.

 MLX (MIT, github.com/ml-explore/mlx) — Apple's array framework for Apple Silicon, built around the unified memory architecture (CPU and GPU share the same DRAM).
 MLX LM (the companion package) enables LLM text generation and fine-tuning on-device.
 MLX leads llama.cpp by 20–87% on models under 14B on Apple Silicon where inference is compute-bound.
 Apple established MLX as the preferred Apple Silicon inference framework at WWDC 2025.